 How do I signup for E-Billing?

-If you would like to register for E-Billing, start by registering for an online Hydro Ottawa account.
+If you would like to take advantage of E-Billing, start by registering for an online account.
 You will be prompted to enter your account number and customer name exactly as it appears on your Hydro Ottawa bill.
 You will also need to enter a recent bill amount and due date.
 Be sure to have a copy of your most recent bill handy.
-Online registration takes just a few minutes.
+Registration takes just a few minutes.

 How do I cancel my E-Billing registration?

-If you would like to cancel your E-Billing registration, please contact us by telephone at 613 738-6400.
-A Customer Service representative would be pleased to help you.
+If you would like to cancel your E-Billing registration, contact us by telephone at 613 738-6400.
+A Customer Service representative will assist you.

 Will I continue to receive a paper bill in the mail?

-No. Once you have registered, you’ll receive your next bill electronically.
-You will, however, be able to print or save your bill online at your convenience.
+No. Once you have registered, you’ll receive an email notification when your next bill is available.
+You will, however, be able to print or save your online bill at your convenience.

 What software do I need to use E-Billing?